The Columbia River Gorge In Oregon Has More Waterfalls Than Anywhere Else In The Country

-The Columbia River that flows through this stretch is internationally famous for the excellent conditions for windsurfing and kitesurfing, due the the fast moving air funneled between the steep cliffs.
+The Columbia River that flows through this stretch is internationally famous for the excellent conditions for windsurfing and kitesurfing, due to the fast-moving air funneled between the steep cliffs.
 The Gorge is undeniably one of the most beautiful places in the state, perfect for hikers, bikers, and explorers of all types.
 But there is one feature that makes this beautiful natural area truly unique: the amazing waterfalls in the Columbia River Gorge!
 In fact, there are so many amazing waterfalls – 90 on the Oregon side of the river alone – that the Columbia River Gorge is considered to have the highest concentration of waterfalls in the entire country, including many of the best waterfalls in Oregon!

 This video was shot and shared on YouTube by Amazing Places on Our Planet.
 This is one channel you definitely need to check out.
 There are hundreds of other beautiful, high-quality videos from around the world!

 If you take a drive down the Historic Columbia River Highway, it won’t be long before you see the first one … a second … a third … and so on.
 Many are hard to miss from the road, while others are hiding a bit inland and require a stop or a short hike to see the falls.
 But, we have yet to find a waterfall that isn’t jaw-droppingly beautiful.